 "I WANT YOU" When the USA entered the war in April 1917, a poster showing an attractive woman in naval uniform (above) urged volunteers to enlist.
-War at sea SINCE THE LAUNCH OF Britain's Dreadnought battleship in 1906, Britain, Germany, and other countries had engaged in a massive naval building programme.
+War at sea Since the Launch of Britain's Dreadnought battleship in 1906, Britain, Germany, and other countries had engaged in a massive naval building programme.
 Yet the war itself was fought largely on land and both sides avoided naval conflict.
 The British needed their fleet to keep the seas open for merchant ships bringing food and other supplies to Britain, as well as to prevent supplies reaching Germany.
 Germany needed its fleet to protect itself against possible invasion.
 The only major sea battle - off Danish Jutland in the North Sea in 1916 - was inconclusive.
 The main fight took place under the sea, as German U-boats waged a damaging war against Allied merchant and troop ships in an effort to force Britain out of the war.
-LIFE INSIDE A U-BOAT Conditions inside a U-boat were cramped and uncomfortable.
-Fumes and heat from the engine and poor ventilation made the air very stuffy.
-The crew had to navigate their craft through minefields, and avoid detection from reconnaissance aircraft, in order to attack enemy ships.

-CONSTANT THREAT This German propaganda poster, The U-boats are out!, shows the threat posed to Allied shipping by the German U-boat fleet.
+CONSTANT THREAT This German propaganda poster, The U-boats are out!, shows the threat posed to Allied shipping by the German Û-boat fleet.

-LAND AND SEA

-Observation halloon

-Seaplanes are able to take off and land on both water and ground.
-They were used for reconnaissance and bombing work.
-This version of the Short 184 was the first seaplane to sink an enemy ship with a torpedo.

-Floats for
+Short 184 was the first seaplane

+a torpedo.

+to sink an enemy ship with